gbv/subjects-api/README.md

 curl -sL $URL | zcat | sqlite3 subjects.db -cmd ".mode tabs" ".import /dev/stdin subjects"
 ~~~~

+If `vocabularies.json` is updated or replaced, it is necessary to add concept APIs to it via `npm run add-vocabulary-apis` (and commit the changes if necessary).

 ## API

 ### GET /subjects